hoytpr/Lacto_genome/metadata.md

 Initially 8M reads were assembled using SPAdes 3.15.0 using the --careful and --plasmid options as in [script 5](/scripts.md#scr05).
 This step allowed for the visualization and removal of any plasmid sequences from the genomic assembly.

-Plasmid output graph pathways are the most important part of this output.
+Plasmid output assembly graph pathways (`.gfa` files) are the most important part of this output.
 In this case the file `assembly_graph_after_simplification.gfa` is output.
 The `.gfa` file was opened using `Bandage` v.
 0.8.1 [http://rrwick.github.io/Bandage/](http://rrwick.github.io/Bandage/).
-The default image created (colored by read depth) is shown below:
+The default assembly graph image created (colored by read depth) is shown below:

 ![Lactococcus assembly using --plasmid --careful](/fig/graph1.png).

 This graph shows several important issues:
-1. The Illumina sequencing was very high quality as there is only one (1) "dead-end".
+1. The Illumina sequencing was very high quality as there are no "dead-ends".
 2. This graph clearly shows at least one separate high-copy-number plasmid.
-3. The graph *implies* there is another high-copy region within the genome assembly.
+3. The graph *implies* there is another disproportionately high-copy region within the genome assembly.

-An additional outputs are the files `assembly_graph_with_scaffolds.gfa` and `assembly_graph.fastg` which are the SPAdes predicted plasmid sequence elements.
+An additional outputs are the files `assembly_graph_with_scaffolds.gfa` and `assembly_graph.fastg` which contain only the SPAdes predicted plasmid sequence elements, and `assembly_graph.fastg` visualized with `Bandage` is shown below:

 ![Lactococcus predicted plasmids from SPAdes using --plasmid --careful](/fig/graph0_scaffolding.png)

-Now we can see that SPAdes predicts at least two plasmids with one set of predicted plasmid scaffolds having much higher read counts than the other (or the genomic).
-Based on these data three processes were performed:
+Now we can see that SPAdes predicts at least two plasmids with one set of predicted plasmid scaffolds having much higher read counts than the other.
+Based on these data, three processes were performed to allow for independent assemblies:

 1. Isolation of the high-copy read plasmid sequences (Plasmid1)
 2. Isolation of the lower-copy read plasmid sequences (Plasmid2)
 3. Removal of the presumptive plasmid reads from the rest of the genomic reads for assembly.